Tarikhaneh: Architecture

-The courtyard plan, essentially Arabian, consists of a square courtyard which is surrounded by arcades of barrel vaults supported by slightly pointed fired brick arches set on thick circular pillars, typical of Sassanid architecture.
+The courtyard plan consists of a square courtyard which is surrounded by arcades of barrel vaults supported by slightly pointed fired brick arches set on thick circular pillars, typical of Sasanian architecture.
 The massive circular pillars of radial brickwork repeating the building technique used in Sassanian palaces, are 3.5 m tall and almost 2 m in diameter.
 They are an almost unique survival of a structural form deriving from the same source as the vast arch of Ctesiphon.
 The hypostyle prayer hall consists of several naves or aisles divided by arcades and covered by vaults, with the central nave being larger than the others.
-The building is essentially Sassanian in style, material, and building technique with the only innovation being the slightly pointed arches.
+The building is essentially Sasanian in style, material, and building technique with the only innovation being the slightly pointed arches.
 According to Arthur Pope, "It expresses dignity and confidence, but also humility."

-While the Tarikhaneh Mosque exhibits strong Sassanian architectural influences in its form and materials, its Islamic function fundamentally alters its character.
+While the Tarikhaneh Mosque exhibits strong Sasanian architectural influences in its form and materials, its Islamic function fundamentally alters its character.
 The mosque's design features a simple, uncluttered space oriented towards the qibla, marked by the mihrab.
 This emphasis on horizontal expanse accommodates large congregations.
-In essence, the Tarikhaneh Mosque demonstrates how Sassanian architectural forms were adapted and reinterpreted to serve the unique spiritual and communal needs of Islamic worship, resulting in a new and distinct architectural expression.
+In essence, the Tarikhaneh Mosque demonstrates how Sasanian architectural forms were adapted and reinterpreted to serve the unique spiritual and communal needs of Islamic worship, resulting in a new and distinct architectural expression.
 An aerial image of the mosque, published in 2023, revealed that there were 18 small domes above the prayer hall.

 Standing together at a distance from the mosque are the remains of a square column of uncertain date, possibly part of the original construction period and a cylindrical minaret.
 The latter was built sometime in the years 1026 to 1028 CE.
 It resembles the style of later Seljuk minarets.
 The minaret is 4.2 m in diameter; its top has fallen, but originally must have measured more than 30 m high, with a gallery supported on muqarnas corbels.
 The tower is strikingly divided into six zones of ornamentation, each rendered in brick with a different geometric pattern.
 An inscription at around mid-way up the tower records that its construction was commissioned by the local governor, Abu Harb Bakhtyar ibn Muhammad.